KhaledJemni/iOS_Photoloop/README.md

 This application makes a photoloop for 20 seconds and then stores and shows all of the pictures.

 Feel free to fork or use this code even for comercial use, just ping me at @khaledjemni on Twitter

+The application was developed with XCode 6 for iOS 8.